KDE/digikam-doc/main_window/image_view.rst

     digiKam do not use the Desktop recycler as operations to move files to delete from a network collection will take a while.
 It will be exactly the same problem with a collection hosted in a different disk partition than your home directory managed by the Desktop.
 Moving items to delete to a self-contained trash-bin from the collection will be universal and fast.

-On the bottom of the trash-bin view, a serie of buttons allows to restore files in collection or delete them permanently.
+On the bottom of the trash-bin view, a series of buttons allows to restore files in collection or delete them permanently.
 There are:

     - **Undo**: to restore only the last entry in the trash-bin.
     - **Restore¨**: to restore seclection of files from the trash-bin.